fangfufu/httpdirfs/USAGE.md

 #### `--http-header <header>`

 - **Description:** Set one or more custom HTTP headers for requests sent to the mounted server.
-Can be specified multiple times.
+This option can be specified multiple times.
 - **Example:**
   `httpdirfs --http-header "Authorization: Bearer token" --http-header "X-Custom: value" URL mountpoint`